DorianCoding/Filecryption/README.md

 > [!IMPORTANT]
 > Do not try to reencrypt already encrypted files.
 > It is clear that this program performs a real encryption and if you alter, edit encrypted files, the parameters file created or lose your password, it ***will be impossible to decrypt your data***.
 You should keep a backup on a secure device.
-> Do not attempt to change extension of files, move or delete the parameters file created.
+> Do not attempt to change extension, filenames of files, move or delete the parameters file created.
 However, you can tag it as immuable : `# chattr +i file` (as a root)

 Example :
 * `./script encrypt file.txt` to encrypt file.txt
 * `./script decrypt file.txt` to decrypt file.txt
+* `./script -f decrypt file.txt` to decrypt file.txt and its filename
-* `./script encrypt -rv ~` to encrypt and verbose full home
+* `./script -frv encrypt ~` to encrypt and verbose full home and its filename
-* `./script encrypt -rv ~` to decrypt and verbose full home
+* `./script -frv encrypt ~` to decrypt and verbose full home and its filename

 ## Informations

 Files inside directories won't be taken into account unless recursive is set.
 Password would be asked in secure tty but can be unsecurely provide as an argument.
 A hidden file is created containing the salt and derivation parameters for Argon2.
-It should be automatically detected when encrypting and decrypting. **This file is needed to decrypt**.
+It should be automatically detected when encrypting and decrypting. **This file is needed to decrypt and should not be moved or altered**.

 ## LICENSE
 This program is under GPL-3 licence.